cburik/ppcheck/README.md

 Removes all local files.
 But doesn't remove the python package itself.
 Run `pip uninstall ppcheck` if you want to do that.

+Or run it all at once if you don't want to keep a local install `` ppcheck --install --extract path/to/passwords.csv --check --report --uninstall ``

 ## Contribute
 Honestly, not sure if I'll ever look at pull requests.
 I have a day job and other hobbies.
 Feel free to fork and do what you want with it (see [LICENSE](https://github.com/cburik/ppcheck/blob/main/LICENSE)).

 # Security
 There's not that much code, so you can check for yourself how it works.

-ppcheck saves a hash of your passwords in your home directory, if that doesn't feel good to you, don't use the tool.
+Encryption is not part of my day job, so use at your own risk.

+ppcheck uses a password to save an encrypted copy of: the account names, usernames, urls and hashed passwords to your home directory.

-ppcheck sends the first 5 characters of your hashed passwords to the [haveibeenpwned API](https://haveibeenpwned.com/API/v2).
+So everything is saved locally, but ppcheck sends the first 5 characters of your hashed passwords to the [haveibeenpwned API](https://haveibeenpwned.com/API/v2).
+This is necessary to use the haveibeenpwned API.
 If you're not comfortable with that, don't use the tool.

 Also, see [LICENSE](https://github.com/cburik/ppcheck/blob/main/LICENSE).